 Not only is Whitby inhabited by many ghosts, it is also rumoured to host a few legendary beasts too.
 Whitby is home to some of most feared paranormal beasts as well as some helpful spirits that will cure your children’s illnesses.
-The North Yorkshire Moors are so vast and remote, it’s little wonder that beasts of the devil make it their home.
+The North York Moors are so vast and remote, it’s little wonder that beasts of the devil make it their home.
 Here is a list of five legendary beasts you may find on your travels around Whitby.

 The Hob of Hob Hole